jonisf87/fwk-plawrightBack/README.md

 # Playwright + Cucumber + TypeScript E2E Demo (Registration, Login & Parallel User Simulation)

-Automated end-to-end tests for [demoqa.com/register](https://demoqa.com/register), [demoqa.com/login](https://demoqa.com/login), and [demoqa.com/automation-practice-form](https://demoqa.com/automation-practice-form) using Playwright, Cucumber (Gherkin), TypeScript, and the Page Object Model (POM) pattern.
+Automated end-to-end and API tests for [demoqa.com/register](https://demoqa.com/register), [demoqa.com/login](https://demoqa.com/login), [demoqa.com/automation-practice-form](https://demoqa.com/automation-practice-form), and [demoqa.com/swagger/](https://demoqa.com/swagger/) using Playwright, Cucumber (Gherkin), TypeScript, and the Page Object Model (POM) pattern.

 This suite covers all major flows:

 - User registration (happy/negative paths, robust CAPTCHA/API fallback)
 - User login (happy/negative paths)
 - Parallel User Simulation: two users in parallel, one filling the practice form (with overlays/modals/CAPTCHA handling), the other shuffling the sortable grid
+- **API Testing:**
+  - Retrieve all books from the Bookstore API
+  - Generate a user token via the authentication endpoint
+  - Use the generated token to call authenticated API methods (e.g., get user account details)
+  - Validate HTTP status codes and response structure using TypeScript assertions
+  - All API tests are integrated into the Cucumber BDD framework

 The "Parallel User Simulation" scenario is a core part of this suite, demonstrating robust multi-user E2E automation and resilience to UI interruptions.
 See the relevant feature and step files for details.